 A Sea of Pink

 Like any recognizable calendar marker, Pink Shirt Day has its own origins story.
-What is now widely recognized as a day we band together in making our schools safe and welcoming environments for one and all, came from humble beginnings not that long ago.
+What is now widely recognized as a day to come together to make schools safe and welcoming environments for everyone, came from humble beginnings not that long ago.

 In 2007, in small-town Nova Scotia, High School students David Shepard and Travis Prince witnessed a younger student being bullied for wearing a pink shirt to school.
-Dumbfounded and offended by the callous actions of their classmates they, and a few other members of the student body, decide that in a show of solidarity they would all wear pink to school the next day.
+Dumbfounded and offended by the callous actions of their classmates, David and Travis and a few other members of the student body, decide that they would all wear pink to school the next day in a show of solidarity.

-Over 15 years later, each February you'll find a sea of pink in schools across our country, and even the world; with CFIS as no exception.
+Now, over 15 years later, each February you'll find a sea of pink in schools across our country, and even the world.

-We also recognize that preventing bullying starts with creating healthy friendships and an inclusive environment.
-This is why, for several years now, our Elementary division has used Pink Shirt Day (or rather week in our case) to promote healthy friendships and facilitate activities to foster them.
-In fact, we have our very own Pink Shirt committee that dedicates many hours to planning all these details.
+At CFIS we celebrate Pink Shirt Day and recognize that preventing bullying starts with creating healthy friendships and an inclusive environment.
+This is why, for several years now, our elementary division has expanded Pink Shirt Day into a week that promotes healthy friendships through activities to foster them.
+Our student-led Pink Shirt Committee dedicates many hours to planning all the details.

-Bullying is defined as an ongoing and deliberate misuse of power in relationships through repeated verbal, physical and/or social behaviour that intends to cause physical, social and/or psychological harm.
-It can involve an individual or a group misusing their power, or perceived power, over one or more persons who feel unable to stop it from happening.
+They start with the understanding that bullying is "an ongoing and deliberate misuse of power in relationships through repeated verbal, physical and/or social behaviour that intends to cause physical, social and/or psychological harm.
+It can involve an individual or a group misusing their power, or perceived power, over one or more persons who feel unable to stop it from happening."

-We choose to focus more on healthy friendships instead of bullying, to represent our students' needs better.
-It doesn’t mean that we don't talk about anti-bullying on Pink Shirt Day, because that conversation is just as real and valid, but instead, we use the week leading up to arm students with vocabulary and actions that they can use to support one and other, ask for support, show kindness, and recognize their own needs when they are being met and when they are not.
-We talk about the importance of recognizing the difference between a "mean moment" or teasing versus a much more serious matter.
+By choosing to focus on healthy friendships instead of bullying, we educate students with vocabulary and actions that they can use to support one and other, ask for support, show kindness and recognize when their own needs are being met, and when they are not.
+We talk about the importance of recognizing the difference between a "mean moment" or teasing, versus a much more serious matter.

-We also use this opportunity to foster conversations, in age-appropriate ways, with students around what a healthy friendship looks like to them.
-For example, In Grade 1, students brainstormed about acts of kindness, small things we can do to make someone's day better; like sharing, helping someone when they're hurt, and opening the door for someone.
-Our Grades 2 to 4 students, read books to prompt discussions about including others, like, as one student suggested if you notice someone is feeling sad, you should ask if they want to play with you during recess.
-Our Grade 5's and 6's, navigated what being a good friend looks like.
-That by accepting and celebrating each other's differences we can gain more understanding for one and another.
+We also use this opportunity to foster conversations with students, in age-appropriate ways, around what a healthy friendship looks like to them.
+In our Grade 1 classes, for example, students have brainstormed examples of acts of kindness, small things we can do to make someone's day better - like sharing, helping someone when they're hurt, and opening the door for others.
+In Grades 2 to 4, students read books to prompt discussions about including others.
+Including, as one student suggested, if you notice someone looks sad, you could ask if they want to play with you during recess.
+Our Grade 5 and 6s discuss what being a good friend looks like.
+That by accepting and celebrating each other's differences, we can gain more understanding for one and another.